 Mirfat Abbas Al-Sakkaf, like every mom on the planet, worries about her children before she worries about herself.
 Lying in a hospital bed in Ethiopia two years ago, she was just conscious enough to hear doctors telling her children she might die that day.
 Mirfat said it remains her most difficult memory to share because she was powerless to shield her kids from that fear.

-At that point in time, Mirfat and her children had been fleeing war in their native Yemen for several years.
+Mirfat and her children had been fleeing war in their native Yemen for several years.
 When you are a refugee with a chronic illness, you are at the mercy of countries that offer treatment – until you are too expensive to keep.
 Bounced from hospital to hospital in several eastern African countries, she was finally cleared for entry into the U.S. in the spring of 2017.
 Her two youngest children accompanied her, and the three were reunited with her older daughter who was already living in New Hampshire.

 Still weak, but eager to start her new life, she received initial support from IINE to find an apartment and set up assistance services to pay for fuel, electricity, and groceries.
 She attended cultural orientation and English classes, and her young son started school.